usacheow/SimpleProject/README.md

 #### 1. Single Activity with Navigation Component
 There is the single MainScreen activity, which contains navigation graph with nested feature graph from feature modules.
-BottomBarFragment from feature-bottom-bar is responsible for working with one or more stacks of fragments, it can be launched by BottomBarMediator.
+BottomBarFragment from feature-bottom-bar is responsible for working with one or more stacks of fragments, it can be launched by BottomBarFeatureProvider.

 The remaining fragments are recommended to inherit from SimpleFragment/SimpleModalFragment/SimpleBottomSheetDialogFragment, which provides a convenient way to initialize the fragment.

 #### 2. Custom views and screens and resources for light/night mode
-The project contains custom elements (and on compose too) and screen templates (Sign In, Sing Up, Pin Code, OnBoarding, Purchase...).
+The project contains custom elements and screen templates (Sign In, Sing Up, Pin Code, OnBoarding, Purchase...).
 For more information, see the app_demo.
 It is the module which demonstrates different opportunity of this template.

 #### 3. Universal Lists